grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 </CodeGroup>

-### Monitor the load generator server
+### Monitor the load generator machine

 If you are running a test for the first time, it's a good idea to keep an eye on the available resources while the test is running.
-The easiest way to do so is to SSH to the server with 3 sessions:
+The easiest way to do so is to start 3 terminals on the machine:

 1. To run k6
 2. To monitor CPU and memory